 headspace Campbelltown would like to ensure, that as a service we are meeting the needs of schools in the area as well as promoting a whole school approach to mental health.
 We can deliver one off presentations or longer programs developed in conjunction with your school or community organisation.

 Our workshops are of a general nature and have a health promotion and education focus.
 We deliver these workshops to promote positive mental health and well being and encourage young people to do the same.
-If you would like information on a specific medical or therapeutic focus please inform us on the form.
+If you would like information on a specific medical or therapeutic focus please inform us.

 Some of the topics headspace Campbelltown can deliver workshops on include: -